matthewlehew/build25labmanual/labmanual.md

 - [] You will land on the Copilot Studio home page in the developer environment.
 If you see a “Welcome to Copilot Studio” banner, click **Next** twice, then **Done**.
 - [] In the left hand nav, click **Create**, then click **New agent**.

-> [!Knowledge] You can experiment with the natural language process if you'd like, but we recomment following these steps to move quickly:
+> [!Knowledge] You can experiment with the natural language process if you'd like, but we recommend following these steps to move quickly:

 - [] Click **Skip to configure** in the upper right corner, then fill the following fields:
   - Name: +++Invoice handling agent+++